pasteur-dev/pasteur/README.md

 # Citations

 This work has been part of two papers so far.
-If you use Pasteur in your work, please cite the first paper, and if you use MARE, please cite the second paper as well:
+If you use Pasteur in your work, please cite the first paper, and if you use the synthesis algorithm MARE, please cite the second paper as well:

  - Kapenekakis, A., Dell'Aglio, D., Bøgsted, M., Garofalakis, M., & Hose, K. (Accepted/In press).
 Pasteur: Scaling Privacy-aware Data Synthesis.
 In The 29th European Conference on Advances in Databases and Information Systems (ADBIS 2025).
 Springer.